 To prepare for the holiday rush you should also do a clean sweep of your business in the early fall.
 Clean out storerooms, office space, and the showroom floor if you have retail space.
 You want both customers and employees to be able to find exactly what they’re looking for.

 Once the orders and sales start rolling in, it’s imperative that you stay organized.
 Make sure you have a reliable system in place to keep orders straight so products end up in the right hands.

 Whether you’re shipping products around the world or handing bags and boxes to customers face to face, you need to have a process for everything.
 And make sure your employees know the system and are well trained.

 Also, if you have an e-commerce store or even a site that gets lots of visitors, do a thorough check of your backend systems.
-In a survey of 200 small businesses across North America and Europe, CA Technologies found that small businesses lose an average of $55,000 a year due to IT failures.
+Downtime due to IT failures can cost small businesses tens of thousands of dollars.
 So make sure you run tests and have any bugs worked out before the sales season.
 The last thing you want is your website crashing during the holiday rush.

 If you hit a lull as you get closer to the holidays, then have a plan ready to fill the void.
 Start work on your next campaign, organize your warehouse or maybe have some team-building activities to get juices flowing for the next year.

-From printed promotional materials to online marketing collateral to seasonal product labels and packaging, get everything done ahead of time that you can.
+From printed promotional materials and online marketing collateral to seasonal product labels and packaging, get everything done beforehand that you can.

 Planning on using a graphic designer?
 Remember that they will likely be swamped this time of year as well.
 Book them early and get them started on your designs so you don’t have to pay any last-minute printing or delivery charges.

-Contact our awesome Customer Care Center at (800) 942-8379.
-They’ll be happy to help you with any product labeling, application or software-related questions you might have.
+If you need any help or have any questions with your labels or templates, please reach out to our awesome Customer Care Center at (800) 942-8379.
+They’ll be happy to help you with any product labeling, application, or software-related questions you might have.